dhakal79/Portfolio-project-MS5/README.md

  ## 10.3 Email marketing
  This will be another stragegy for marketing using email.
 This is planned to provide email id in newslettes as well as in the contact page of the website where the customers can contact us via the email.
+## 10.2 Business model
+Dhakal Conslutancy is aimed to provide the consultancy services in the field of water treatment and web page development (frontend and backend).
+Both sectors has a huge demand of experts.
+The anticipated business model of Dhakal Consultancy is as shown in diagram below:

 <a name="social-media"></a>
 # 11. Social Media